Fibiola/Sheldon/README.md

 Putting it all together, deploying it with Heroku.
 ## Sixth phase: (advanced, later stage):
 Make it so that game can be played among humans as well - not just AI vs. humans.
+### A.)
+Remote play - e-mail box where you get to write your e-mail address and pick your option.
+Also write mailbox for your friend that will than pick an option.
+As soon as you get both options, send e-mai l to both about who picked what and who won.
+### B.)
+Real-time play - user gets link and waits for partner to join using the link.
+They they both pick.
+As soon as both pick they get result about who won.